The innovative, flexible and compliant radio-TLC scanner

 All operating parameters are changed through Laura for PET software where a full audit trail of the changes is recorded.

-Click on the tabs below to find out more about our customers, and how they are using the Scan-RAM in their laboratories.
+Click on the tabs below to find out more about some of our customers and how they are using the Scan-RAM in their facilities.

 Contrast Media and Molecular Imaging, Greece